trisongz/tpubar/README.md

 There are currently 2 versions of TPUBar, v1 and v2.
 They each use different API calls to get TPU metrics to avoid compatability issues.

 v1 is meant for TPU Projects running on GCE and/or Using Tensorflow < 2.
 Additionally, v1 can be called on a remote system (like your PC) to query your TPU running on GCE without being directly connected.
+Not yet tested, but should also be used in Pytorch training as well.

 v2 is meant for Colab and/or Tensorflow 2+, and uses tensorflow APIs, which require the system to be directly connected to the TPUs.

 They both return different values in current_stats as of right now.

-- v1 returns {'tpu_mxu': float, 'tpu_memory_percent': float 'tpu_memory_used': float, 'tpu_memory_string': str}
+- v1 returns {'tpu_mxu': float, 'tpu_mem_per': float 'tpu_mem_used': float, 'tpu_mem_str': str, 'cpu_util': float, 'ram_util': float, 'ram_util_str': str}
-- v2 returns {'tpu_mxu': float, tpu_mxu_string': str, 'tpu_idle_time': float, 'tpu_idle_string': str}
+- v2 returns {'tpu_mxu': float, tpu_mxu_str': str, 'tpu_idle_time': float, 'tpu_idle_str': str, 'cpu_util': float, 'ram_util': float, 'ram_util_str': str}

 ## Contributors